Maintenance and Cure Attorney in Houston, TX

 Maintenance and cure benefits may be available until the injured seaman reaches maximum medical improvement, or in other words until you have recovered from your injury as much as is possible, even though you may never fully regain functions that you lost because of your accident.

 Because the Jones Act only provides maintenance and cure compensation to specific types of workers, these benefits may not be available for every type of offshore injury.
 For example, only certain types of offshore drilling rigs are considered “vessels” for purposes of the Jones Act.
-Our maritime accident lawyers can evaluate your situation and explain whether you might have a claim for maintenance and cure.
+Our skilled maritime accident lawyers can evaluate your situation and explain whether you might have a claim for maintenance and cure.

 Cure refers to payments of medical costs associated with a seaman’s injury and subsequent recovery.
 This can include emergency care, hospital stays, surgeries, physical therapy, and more.
 If you have been afflicted by a disabling illness or other medical condition, or an injury sustained during the course of your work on a vessel, you may be able to receive cure benefits from your employer.